doctrine/rst-parser/UPGRADE.md

 # Upgrade to 0.6

+## Removed the class Kernel

+* Directives and TextRoles can now be registered by adding a DirectiveFactory to the configuration.
+* Use the `PostBuilderInitEvent` instead of overriding `Kernel::initBuilder()`.
+* Use the `PostProcessFileEvent` instead of overriding `Kernel::postParse()`.

 ## Renamed links to link targets

 The library has been updated to use "link target" instead of "link":